olliNiinivaara/Chat-Pikari/README.md

 This application asks users for a password.
 Therefore you should deliver a password with *-password* command line parameter at pikari start.

+This application is running live *as is* at <https://verkkoyhteys.fi/chat/>.
+Welcome to talk anything Pikari.
+The password is *chatwitholli*.

 ![pic](https://github.com/olliNiinivaara/Chat-Pikari/raw/master/pic.png)